Coldwell Banker

 Lawrence County occupies Tennessee's south-central region where Middle Tennessee transitions toward Alabama.
 The area maintains distinct identity separate from Nashville's cultural and economic orbit.
 Residents identify with small-town Southern living, agricultural heritage, and manufacturing employment rather than Music City's entertainment industry or technology sector growth.

 This independence from Nashville creates both advantages and limitations.
 Lawrenceburg doesn't benefit from Nashville overflow demand driving appreciation in Murfreesboro or Franklin.
-However, it also avoids the price escalation, traffic congestion, and cost-of-living increases plaguing Nashville-connected markets.
+However, it also avoids the price escalation, traffic congestion, and cost-of-living increases affecting Nashville-connected markets.

 Community Character